technomancy/leiningen/doc/PROFILES.md

 used for frameworks like Hadoop that provide their own copies of certain libraries.

-## Default Profiles

-The `:default-profile` specifies the profiles that are active by default when running lein tasks.
-If not overridden, this is set to `:core-default`, which is a composite profile with `[:base :system :user :provided :dev]`.
+The `:default` profile specifies the profiles that are active by default when running lein tasks.
+If not overridden, this is set to `:leiningen/default`, which is a composite profile with `[:base :system :user :provided :dev]`.

 ## Task Specific Profiles